Clicky

 3. Make Room For Mistakes

-Teach your kids that making a mistake isn’t always the end of the world.
-Let them face the results of their actions and find the solutions to put things right again on their own.
-Instruct them to seek divine intervention.
+Teach your kids that mistakes aren’t catastrophic.
+Encourage them to face the consequences of their actions and find their own solutions.
+Guide them to seek divine guidance.

 4. Be An Example